QM/EFP calculations using BioEFP and FlexEFP

 • topology file (.top)

 If you wish to use the FlexEFP scheme as described in Flexible EFP paper, you also need a library of precomputed EFP potentials.
-Parameter database from Flexible EFP paper can be found here.
+The parameter database from the Flexible EFP paper can be found here.

 Workflow overview